Tommy0901/expense-tracker/README.md

 3. Users can add new income or expense entries.
 4. Users can edit existing income or expense entries
 5. Users can delete existing income or expense entries.
+6. Users can filter income and expense categories by clicking the icon of the type item.
-6. Users can opt to have their login credentials remembered for future logins.
+7. Users can opt to have their login credentials remembered for future logins.

 </br>